DuncanIdahoCT/seeed-mmwave-60ghz-presence/README.md

 # Why MQTT?

 At first I thought to use the sensor with an extra ESP32 I had laying around but as much as I tried to tinker with it, I could not make it work using ESPHome.
-However, there is an "okay" example code set for Arduino IDE... a sample sketch... referenced on the Seeed Studio Wiki:
+However, there is an example code set for Arduino IDE... a sample sketch... referenced on the Seeed Studio Wiki:

 https://wiki.seeedstudio.com/Radar_MR60FDA1/

 https://github.com/limengdu/Seeed-Studio-MR60FDA1-Sersor
+						    ^ <--not a typo, there is a misspelling in the repo name, but hey, I misspelled Seeed when I first wrote this ;)

-Their code is a bit odd... but it hinted at things and I managed to figure out how to use an ESP32 in Arduino IDE and then worked out that Serial 2 is what I want, not SoftwareSerial as many other threads suggested... the ESP32 has 3 actual hardware serial ports but only Serial 2 is "readily" usable from what I understood.
+Their code is a bit hard for me to follow, but it hinted at things and I managed to figure out how to use an ESP32 in Arduino IDE and then worked out that Serial 2 is what I want, not SoftwareSerial as many other threads suggested... the ESP32 has 3 actual hardware serial ports but only Serial 2 is "readily" usable from what I understood.
 As soon as I modified the code to use Serial 2 and set the pins to my preference the sensor started outputting data to the Arduino IDE serial monitor.

 I then added code examples for WiFi and MQTT so I could send sensor data to Home Assistant the only way I knew would work given that I could not manage to get the code to work in ESPHome.